scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 This is enabled by new and powerful language features.

-In this post we will explore the new capabilities of tuples before looking under the hood to learn how the improvements in the Scala 3 type system enable to implement type safe operations on tuples.
+In this post we will explore the new capabilities of tuples before looking under the hood to learn how the improvements in the Scala 3 type system, in particular *dependent types* and *match types*, enable implementing type safe operations on tuples.

 # The basics: what are tuples?